The 2017 Competition is OPEN!

 The competition is open to anyone under the age of 19.
 Each year there are hundreds of entries from all over the country, often thanks to the encouragement of teachers and school librarians.
 Entrants have to complete a story begun by the winning author of the previous year's Branford Boase Award.
 The competition is to be judged this year by literacy consultant Prue Goodwin.

 Each summer the winners of the best six stories are invited with their families to attend the Branford Boase Award celebration party in London.
-There they can meet Dame Jacqueline Wilson and the authors shortlisted for the BBA award as well as editors, publishers, agents, and other professionals in this field.
+There they can meet Frances Hardinge, an early Branford Boase Award winner and winner of the overall Costa Book Prize and the authors shortlisted for the BBA award as well as editors, publishers, agents, and other professionals in this field.
 Each young winner receives a copy of all of the books shortlisted for the Branford Boase Award and are able to have their books signed.

 2016 HBWC winners